-Theo Trust aims to help children suffering from trauma, tragedy or neglect.
+Theo Trust aims to offer educational opportunities to children suffering from trauma, tragedy or neglect.
 Where appropriate we offer long term support.

-Our work helps such children by furthering their education and welfare, and encouraging friendship.
+Our Goal is to help such children by furthering their educational opportunities and welfare, and encouraging friendship.

 Theotrust Charity was established in 1998, is a small charity with low overheads.
 Most of our running costs are met privately.
 There are five trustees: Richard Theobald, headmaster of Foremarke Hall School 1985-2000, James Archer, a commercial pilot for a large UK international airline, Jonathan Soar, a retired company director; Vivien Soar, a retired school teacher with a particular interest in teaching foreign students, Alan Passmore, a retired solicitor.

 To date we have offered help overseas in Russia, India and Ukraine and we continue to support those children in their home countries.
 More recently Theotrust is concentrating its efforts on assisting UK children.

 In Russia – we provided orphans with the chance to study in the UK for up to one year and to take part in summer holidays .
 These changed mindsets, fostered friendship and provided a lasting fluency in English but with varying degrees of accuracy!
 Such experiences provided them with better opportunities back home.
 Orphanage social workers told us of an improvement in the children’s attitude and motivation.
 Importantly, as a trust we maintained contact with them as well as providing further support where there was need.

 In Ukraine – we select candidates from families affected by the ongoing conflict in South East Ukraine.
 Perhaps a family has been forced to move

 away from a conflict zone with literally the clothes they stand in and no possessions.
 They are usually given some help to settle in safer areas of Ukraine so the opportunity to send a child to the UK for a one year education was really valued whilst the family started again with finding a home, new work and rebuilding their lives.